Witchcraft in the Middle Ages: Myths, Fears and Trials

 • Stories of flying witches connect to centuries of folklore.

-By exploring medieval witchcraft, we see how deeply it shaped not only belief but also the images we still carry of Halloween.
+By studying medieval witchcraft, we see how deeply it shaped not only belief but also the images we still carry of Halloween.

 Linking Past to Present